Aviah/django-simple-search/README.md

 		notes =  models.CharField(max_length=200)

-In this example, the search item name, the text that wil show on the search results, is 'product_name'.
-The search index will also index th 'category' and 'description' fields.
+In this example, the search item name, which it the text that will show on the search results, is 'product_name'.
+The search index will also index the 'category' and 'description' fields.
 The 'notes' fields will not be indexed.

 If you want to index only the item name, use empty list for the seach fields: